cariboulabs/cariboulite/README.md

   </tr>
 </table>

+## NOTE: No Support for RPI-5
+Due to the architectural changes in RPI5 - the new I/O controller called "RP1" chip, CaribouLite is not supported on RPI5.
+We assume that the reason is the removal of the SMI interface altogether from the external interfaces by Broadcomm's team.
+So, if you intend to use CaribouLite on RPI5 please don't - it won't work.
+Why was the SMI interface deprecated by Broadcomm (either from its hardware or kernel SW support)?
+Most probably due to the same reason this interface was not documented in the first place - no interest in supporting a high-speed external interface within the 40-pin connector.

 # Getting Started & Installation
 Use the following steps to install the CaribouLite on your choice of RPI board
 1. Mount the CaribouLite on a **un-powered** RPI device using the 40-pin header.